Mathias157/renewable-fuel-model/README.md

 # RenewableFuelModel
-A fuel production model in SpineOpt with 11 generalised nodes (Z01-Z11).
+A renewable fuel production model in SpineOpt with 11 generalised nodes (Z01-Z11).

 Note, this was developed using a very old version of SpineOpt and SpineToolbox:
 - SpineOpt v0.6.3